 Since its inception, Agent Tesla has continued to evolve and spread.
 Nonetheless, according to a report published by Sophos, a British cyber security solutions firm, its functionality has essentially remained the same.
 However, extensive work has been done by the trojan’s developers to allow it to evade anti-malware software.
 The latest version of Agent Tesla, known as v3, employs defense evasion and code obfuscation to avoid detection.

-V3 is also able of attacking more applications than v2, which is also still commercially available.
+V3 is also capable of attacking more applications than v2, which is also still commercially available.
 V3 can attack VPNs, as well as more web browsers and email clients.
 Finally, the latest version also offers some additional options for its cybercriminal customers.

 The Trojan’s New Capabilities